-Possible ways of creating a customer
+Possible ways to create a customer

 A customer can be created in several ways: